Cooperative Learning – More Than Group Work

 I also recommend receiving several days of training from Kagan Professional Development to help you learn how to implement these strategies.
 One thing I loved about the training was the opportunity to experience the strategies and practice them during the workshop.
 The time just flew by and the experience was transformative.
 I went from being burned out to fired up in the classroom!
 In fact, I embraced these strategies so fully that I ended up writing 5 cooperative learning books that were published by Kagan.
 You can see all of my books at the end of this post.

-Believe it or not, many educators are still skeptical about the benefits of cooperative learning.
+Believe it or not, some educators are still skeptical about the benefits of cooperative learning.
 However, it’s not cooperative learning that’s the problem – it’s poor implementation that turns teamwork into “group work.”

 If you are still skeptical, I invite you to explore some of the resources in this blog post to discover the benefits of teamwork in the classroom.
 You can also explore the resources in the cooperative learning section here on Teaching Resources to discover strategies that are engaging as well as extremely effective.